Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/S31-coreboot-fan-control.md

 There are visible data for `fan1` and `temp7` which represents CPU fan speed and CPU temperature.

-## CFN001.002 Check if increasing CPU temperature increases CPU fan speed
+## CFN002.201 CPU fan speed increases if the temperature rises (Ubuntu)

 **Test description**